ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 It is still quite long-winded.
 Hopefully the section headings will help make it easier to scan thru them.

 Also, don't feel like you need to read everything I link to.
-I try to provide references to ideas and links to papers for context, and for people who are curious, but the aren't necessary to read for general understanding.
+I try to provide references to ideas and links to papers for context, and for people who are curious, but they aren't necessary to read for general understanding.
 This is a habit I've picked up because of my communication challenges, so don't worry if you don't have time for them.

 ### 1. Executive Functioning